arg-tech/bert-te/README.md

-# Default BERT Textual Entailment Service Documentation
+# Default BART Textual Entailment Service

-## Introduction
-This application provides an implementation of BART fine-tuned on NLI dataset for indetifying argument relations.
-It serves as a default AMF component designed for detecting argument relations between propositions.
-Entailemtnt relation is mapped to support relation,  conflicts, and non-relations between propositions.
-- It can be integrated into the argument mining pipeline alongside other AMF components for further analysis and processing.
+This service, part of the Argumentation Mining Framework (AMF), classifies argument relations between propositions into support, attack, and none.
+It leverages a pre-trained LLM fine-tuned on the NLI dataset.
+As a lightweight solution not specifically fine-tuned on an argumentation dataset, it is considered the default AMF argument relation identifier, providing faster classification of argument structures.
+It can be integrated into the argument mining pipeline alongside other AMF components for further analysis and processing.

 ## Brief Overview of the Architecture/Method
-Brief overview of the architecture/method used.
+This application leverages a pruned and quantized BART model, fine-tuned on the MNLI dataset, to perform textual entailment in text-classification task settings.
+By pruning and quantizing the model, we achieve faster inference times without significantly compromising accuracy.
+The system maps entailment relations to support relations and contradiction relations to conflicts, for constructing argument structures.
+This approach ensures the model remains lightweight and suitable for real-time applications within AMF.

 - **Dataset**: [Link to datasets](#)
 - **Model ID**: [facebook/bart-large-mnli](https://huggingface.co/facebook/bart-large-mnli)
 - **Repository**: [GitHub repository](https://github.com/arg-tech/bert-te)
 - **Paper**: [Link to published paper](https://arxiv.org/abs/1909.00161)

-## Endpoints

-### /bert-te
+### Endpoints

-#### Details
+#### /bert-te

+**Details**
-- **URL**: `/bert-te`
+- **URL**: `bert-te.amfws.arg.tech/bert-te`
 - **Methods**: `GET`, `POST`

+**GET Method**
-- **Input**:
+- **Input**: No parameters
-  - **GET**: No parameters.
-Returns information about Service and its usage.
+- **Output**: Returns information about the service and its usage.

+**POST Method**
-  - **POST**: Expects a file upload (`file` parameter) in the xAIF format.
+- **Input**: Expects a file upload (`file` parameter) in the xAIF format.
-- **Output**:
-  - **Response**: The route processes the uploaded file, identify argument relation between I-nodes, update the xAIF with the argument relations and returns the updated xAIF as a json file.
+- **Output**: The route processes the uploaded file, identifies argument relations between I-nodes, updates the xAIF with these relations, and returns the updated xAIF as a JSON file.

 ## Input and Output Formats